 A reform in federal law in the 1990s created a loophole that allows fraudsters to obtain the Social Security information of recently dead people.

 Each year they use the identities of million deceased Americans to apply for loans fraudulently, open credit card accounts, get a cellphone, and other services.
-When an identity thief happens, the survivors suffer both financial and emotional burden.
+When identity theft happens, the survivors suffer both financial and emotional burdens.

 The best way to end an identity thief is to prevent them from stealing from your deceased loved ones.
 If you take precautionary steps before identity thieves take action, they will leave you and prey on easier victims.
 That’s the best way to ensure your loved one’s estate is left to the family, and any good causes it is intended.

 Identity theft is also called identity fraud; it occurs when an unscrupulous person gains access to your personal information and misuses it for their gain.
 It may include making withdrawals on bank accounts, making purchases on credit cards or using the social security number to obtain a loan.

 Identity thieves can be strangers, or they may be people who were close to your deceased loved one, such as friends or family members, wanting to get personal financial gain.

 When an identity theft targets the deceased, it’s called ghosting.
 Ghosting occurs when someone steals information from different sources to open credit cards or loans in the dead person’s name.

 Sadly, often relatives who are in financial trouble may even commit identity theft on a deceased family member.